Health Excuse Policy

 According to the National College Health Assessment, stress and illness due to the cold or flu are the most common causes of academic failure.
 That’s right.
 In addition to attending classes, studying, and other factors, your success at TC3 may depend simply on staying healthy.

-- Cayuga Medical Center is accustomed to caring for international students and travelers and use CDC-recommended protocols for screening, evaluation, isolation and protective procedures.
+Cayuga Medical Center is accustomed to caring for international students and travelers and use CDC-recommended protocols for screening, evaluation, care, and protective procedures.
+TC3 Health Services follows these protocols to ensure continuity of best medical practices.

 Maintain a healthy immune system to boost your chances of reducing the severity of an illness (or even avoid it all together).